Google Ads Auto Applied Recommendations: Every setting, explained

 Google Auto Applied keywords and targeting settings.

 - “Expand your reach with Google Search Partners.”
 I like the added reach this gives, but you must control your Placements in other ways when you use this.
 A lot of this “search partners” traffic is YouTube.
-The other partners include Bing, but you should advertise directly within the Bing Advertising platform for better results.

 - “Remove redundant keywords.”
 I support this being left on as I have grown more accepting of Google’s treatment of words as being the same.
 It used to be that “3ft pipe” was a different keyword than “3-foot pipe,” and got different CPCs.
 The system has evolved to know when words are clearly redundant.
 However, I would be careful with this one when working with keywords related to broader subjects like software or hotels, since Google may treat some words as synonyms incorrectly here and in some other niches.